Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/10/how-to-enable-config-as-code-in-octopus-deploy.md

 At the time of writing, this feature preview is rolling out to Octopus Cloud customers.
 If you don’t see the configuration setting described below, check back in a few days to see if it has arrived.
 It will be made available to Octopus Server at a later date.

-From the dashboard in Octopus Deploy, navigate to **Configuration -&gt; Features** to see if you have the Early Access settings group.
+From the dashboard in Octopus Deploy, navigate to **Configuration -> Features** to see if you have the Early Access settings group.

 Expand Configuration as Code and select Enabled.
 Then hit SAVE to store the change.